 · Yellow-eyed Black Flycatcher

 · Archer’s Robin-chat

 Other birds that were seen on Uganda birding safaris include; Marabou storks, Long Crested Eagles, Black Bee-Eater, African Spoonbill, Knob-billed ducks Yellow-billed Oxpecker, chocolate-backed kingfisher, Saddle-billed Stork, Green-Breasted Pitta, Helmeted guineafowl, Vulturine guineafowl, Standard-Winged Nightjar, Karamoja Apalis, Black Breasted Barbet, Rock pigeon, Bruce’s green-pigeon, African green-pigeon, Bar-tailed Trogon, White-backed duck, stone partridge, Nahan’s Francolin, and many more.

 Generally, the best time for bird watching in Uganda is during the months of late May to September when the rains are less.

 Migrant birds are present in the country from November to April.
 If your interest is resident birds, then Uganda bird-watching tours are good all year round.

 The best places for birding in Uganda include Bwindi Forest, Murchison Falls National Park, Kidepo Valley National Park, Semliki National Park, Queen Elizabeth National Park, and Mabamba wetland for the shoebill stork

 Birding in Uganda is surely rewarding for any kind of birder be it seasoned or avid birders.
-There are birds in every place of the country and birders will be able to spot several unique species as long as you travel with one of the well knowledgeable bird guides.
+There are birds in every place of the country and birders will be able to spot several unique species as long as they travel with one of the well-knowledgeable bird guides.

 You can also plan with us other kinds of safaris including Uganda gorilla trekking safaris, wildlife trips, adventure tours, and many more.